MSDN-WhiteKnight/CilTools/docfx_project/articles/using-ciltools-metadata.md

 To read assembly information, use <xref:CilTools.Metadata.AssemblyReader> class.
 It provides `Load` and `LoadFrom` methods that returns `Assembly` instances for a given assembly name or file path, respectively.
 Then you can work with these assemblies using regular reflection methods, such as `Assembly.GetTypes`.
 When you no longer need loaded assemblies, release them with `Dispose` method or `using` block.

 To enumerate methods in the given type, use `Type.GetMembers` method and filter out methods from the returned list.
-The returned method instances derive from <xref:CilTools.Reflection.CustomMethod>, which in turn is derived from `MethodBase` class. `Type.GetMethods` and `Type.GetConstructors` are not supported.
+The returned method instances derive from `MethodBase` class and implement `ICustomMethod` interface. `Type.GetMethods` and `Type.GetConstructors` are not supported.

 The following example shows how to display methods from the given assembly: